deepset-ai/haystack/docs/_src/api/api/document_store.md

 more performant with DPR embeddings. 'cosine' is recommended if you are using a Sentence Transformer model.
 - `label_index`: index for the evaluation set interface
 - `return_embedding`: To return document embedding.
-- `embedding_dim`: Dimensionality of embedding vector (Only needed when using a dense retriever (e.g. DensePassageRetriever, EmbeddingRetriever) on top).
+- `embedding_dim`: Specifies the dimensionality of the embedding vector (only needed when using a dense retriever, for example, DensePassageRetriever pr EmbeddingRetriever, on top).

 <a id="deepsetcloud.DeepsetCloudDocumentStore.get_all_documents"></a>